Rivoli Theatre (Portugal)

-Rivoli Theatre is a municipal theatre in Oporto, Portugal.
+Rivoli Theatre is a municipal theatre in Porto, Portugal.

 History

 In 1913 a new theatre called Teatro Nacional opened in Porto.
 Over the next several years, changes in the urban center led to modernization of the property, and in 1923 the new Rivoli Theatre appeared, remodelled, adapted to cinema and with programming of opera, dance, theater and music.
 The new theatre, in Art Deco style, was the responsibility of the Architect and Engineer Júlio Brito.